heinjan-ns/tictactoe_kata/tictactoe/README.md

 Board Created.
 The game will start with player X

-2. layer X won with a vertical line
+2. Player X won with a vertical line
    Player X:
    X| |
    -+-+-